Keep Your Chino, CA Home Safe & Functional With Gas Line Repair

 Corrosion is one of the problems most often plaguing gas pipes.
 The slow build-up of rust can weaken the pipe's structural integrity and potentially cause a natural gas leak.
 Caught early on, rust accumulation can be eliminated with a wire brush and hot, soapy water.
 After, painting and priming the pipe can help keep corrosion at bay.
 There are also protective fittings and coatings that can be applied to pipes, joints, and damaged areas to provide extra defense for your pipes.

-In Chino, CA, gas line repair, installation, leak detection, and other plumbing services are just a text or call away at 844-899-9054.
-The plumbing professionals at JIG PLUMBING are licensed and insured and ready to help you keep your home safe and functional.
-Reach out today.
-You’ll be glad you did.
+Gas line repair, installation, leak detection, and other plumbing services are just a call away.
+The plumbing professionals at JIG Plumbing are licensed and insured and ready to help you keep your home safe and functional.
+Reach out online or call 909-280-4331 today.
+You'll be glad you did.